On turbulent relations

-Relation $E$ could also be open in the sense that the map $E:X\to2^Y$ is open; this possible ambiguity will be clarified by the context.
+Relation \(E\) could also be open in the sense that the map \(E:X\to\2^Y\) is open; this possible ambiguity will be clarified by the context.

-If \(E\) is a relation over a space $X$, then the source and target fibers are equal, which are simply called {\em fibers\/} of $E$, and so \(E\) is bi-continuous if and only if \(E\) is continuous.
+If \(E\) is a symmetric relation over a space \(X\), then the source and target fibers are equal, and are simply called \textit{fibers} of \(E\), and so \(E\) is bi-continuous if and only if \(E\) is continuous.

 \begin{example} The following are basic examples of continuous and bi-continuous relations.

 \begin{enumerate}[(i)]